 Unlike many other houseplants, Peace Lilies are herbaceous, this means that they have no stems above the soil level.
-Because of this, there is only really one way to successfully propagate a Peace Lily which is through division of a large mother plant.
-This means you will need quite a mature Peace Lily with various natural offshoots to be able to make two or more plants out of it which can be a bit of a barrier if your plant is still quite young.
+Because of this, there is only really one way to successfully propagate them which is through division of a large mother plant.
+This means you will need quite a mature plant with various natural offshoots to be able to make two or more plants out of it which can be a bit of a barrier if your plant is still quite young.

 How to propagate a Peace Lily by division of the mother plant

 To be able to divide your Peace Lily you’ll need to locate the natural offshoots of the plant, so start by taking it carefully out of the pot.
-As Peace Lilies grow they develop new sections of leaves that will almost appear to be separate plants already.
+As they grow they develop new sections of leaves that will almost appear to be separate plants already.